uit-hdl/pippeline/README.md

 sudo apt-get install libcairo2-dev libglu1-mesa-dev
 ```

 in a Shell terminal.
-The former is to be able to install the Cairo R package (from CTAN),
+The former is to be able to install the Cairo package (from CTAN),
 a prerequisite for the arrayQualityMetrics package, and the latter is required by the lumi
 package.
 You may also have to run